Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-So, I will show you what happens when you add another dimension.
+I will show you what happens when you add another loop outside our first loop.

 <br /><br />